venkateshness/Internship_HBN/README.md

 # This project has been started as a part-time project during the 3rd semester of my masters program and has been continued as part of the final-year internship

-# Details related to the project as part-time:
-### Goal: EEG-data
-  * Source Signal Reconstruction (Activation region's)
-  * Inter-subjects Study = End goal

-# Details related to the project as full-time (internship)
-### Goal: (Subjected to change)
- * Integration of EEG-fMRI for the inter-subjects Study
- * Exploiting Graph Signal Processing to understand the neuronal connectomes
-### Number of Subjects: 10

 # Commonalities:
   * Dataset:
     * Source: http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/